Frequently Asked Questions

 The number allocation process typically involves three phases:

-For detailed information about number allocation procedures and current pricing, consult the ARTP Official Guidelines.
+For detailed information about number allocation procedures, required documentation, and current pricing, consult the ARTP Official Guidelines.

 Future-Proofing Your Implementation